NUSA (NUSA) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NUSA Historical Price

-According to the latest data gathered on NUSA live price page, the current price of NUSA is 7.66USD.
-The circulating supply of NUSA(NUSA) is 90.70K NUSA , giving it a market capitalization of $695.17K.
+According to the latest data gathered on NUSA live price page, the current price of NUSA is 7.63USD.
+The circulating supply of NUSA(NUSA) is 90.77K NUSA , giving it a market capitalization of $692.60K.

 The NUSA Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of NUSA based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.